Reidond/hometree/docs/cli.md

 ### init
 ```
 hometree init
+hometree init --from <repo-url>
+hometree init --from <repo-url> --deploy
 ```
 - Creates config/data/state dirs, writes default `config.toml` if missing, and initializes the bare git repo.
 Idempotent.
+- `--from <url>`: clones an existing remote repo instead of creating empty one.
+Extracts config from the repo if present.
+- `--deploy`: automatically deploys HEAD after cloning (requires `--from`).
 - Sets `status.showUntrackedFiles=no` in the repo to keep `git status` lean.

 ### status